 Should I Be Worried?
 Typical Behavior for Children Ages 10–12

-At Defend Innocence we’re all about encouraging and empowering parents to talk to their children about healthy sexuality.
+At Saprea we’re all about encouraging and empowering parents to talk to their children about healthy sexuality.
 As you watch for signs of sexual abuse, however, you might pause when you’re not sure if something your child is doing is typical for their age.
 This can be especially true for “tweens” when hormones are ramping up, puberty is coming (or already here), and awkwardness is at an all-time high.
 Below are a few things that are common for your tween and usually no cause for alarm.

 - Begin to show signs of sexual attraction and desire to date or hang out with peers more.

 This is appropriate for this age, as long as the person they have a crush on is of similar age to them.
 If they are showing interest in a teacher or someone significantly older than them, you’ll want to address it.
 It’s normal to fantasize about a celebrity or someone equally unattainable, as tweens decide on traits they want in their ideal partner.

 Body changes can result in anxiety, confusion, or low self-worth.
 Take time to reassure them that what they’re going through is normal, that they are worthwhile the way they are, and that you love them and support them.
 They may be more vulnerable to bullying as their bodies change as well and less willing to talk about it unless you make sure to keep the lines of communication open.

 - May begin kissing, showing affection, or flirting.